rasmus-kirk/nixarr/README.md

 Another solution is to use [tailscale](https://tailscale.com/) or to setup your own VPN [manually with wireguard](https://nixos.wiki/wiki/WireGuard).

 ## VPN Providers

+Your VPN-provider should at the very least support wg-quick configurations, this module does not, and will not, support any other setup.
+Most VPN-providers should support this ATM.

-Your VPN-provider must support wg-quick configuration files, this should be most of them.
-I know that Mullvad and AirVPN has support.
-It's also _recommended_ that the VPN you're using has support for port forwarding.
-I suggest [AirVpn](https://airvpn.org/), since they accept Monero, but you can use whatever you want.
+Secondly, it's recommended that the VPN you're using has support for _static_ port forwarding as this module has no builtin support for dynamic port forwarding.
+I suggest [AirVpn](https://airvpn.org/), since they support static port forwarding, support wg-quick configurations and accept Monero, but you can use whatever you want.

 ## Domain Registrars